taichengguo/LLM_MultiAgents_Survey_Papers/README.md

 # 🆕 News

+[2024/02] We will update our paper list every two weeks and include all the following papers in the next version of our paper.
+Please Feel free to contact me in case we have missed any papers!

-[2024/01] This repo is created to maintain LLM based Multi-Agents papers.
+[2024/01] This repo is created to maintain LLM-based Multi-Agents papers.
 We categorized these papers into five main streams:
 - Multi-Agents Framework
 - Multi-Agents Orchestration and Efficiency
 - Multi-Agents for Problem Solving